ebariaux/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

     may have a different attributes set) the attributes set per type returned by this operation is the union set of the attribute sets of each entity belonging to that type.
--   Moreover, attributes with the same in different entities may have different types.
+-   Moreover, attributes with the same name in different entities may have different types.
 Thus, the `types` field associated to each attribute is a list.